ionutdobre/ocds_examples/README.md

 }
 ```

-The above response will be available in a web browser.
+The above response can be viewed in a web browser.
 When using Ajax, one can obtain a list of years in a dataset as follows:

 ```
 $.ajax({